The diversity of our students is raising the bar in the field of human resources and industrial relations.

 Note: Spring semester enrollment is traditionally lower because the three-semester program graduates students in December.

-Our students are very active at the school and university level.
+Our students are very active at the School and university level.
 You can find them in advising roles at the Business Career Center and The Career Center, and in assistantships at Academic Human Resources and University Human Resources.
 Our student organizations are active and used as effective networking and skill building tools.
-The School Student Society for Human Resource Management Chapter (SSHRM) has received a Superior Merit Award every year since 1998 and was one of the Top Ten chapters in the nation in 1998 and in 2001.
-The Labor and Industrial Relations Association (LIRA) has student representation on all LER college committees as well as plans and executes the annual formal.
+The School Student Society for Human Resource Management Chapter (SSHRM) has received numerous awards.
+The Labor and Industrial Relations Association (LIRA) has student representation on all LER college committees.
 The Multicultural Student Association (MSA) organizes the annual Multicultural Fest each November, which usually features a panel of school alumni.